Sm Head 05

 • living in damp environment

-• sitting on damp surfaces
+• sitting on cold or damp surfaces

 • suspicion and jealousy